Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 3. Forces mediated by gradients of the cross-correlation energy

-The general properties of the forces induced by the cross-correlation energy of the interfering particles have been {\it{illustrated}} by the numerical solutions for the pairs of scalar-boson unit-fields.
+The general properties of the forces induced by the cross-correlation energy of the two interfering particles have been {\it{illustrated}} numerically by using the quasi-solutions of the 1-D Euler-Lagrange equation of motion having the form of the Klein-Gordon-Fock equation for the scalar-boson unit-field.
 One can easily follow the model for an arbitrary number of the vector-boson and fermion unit-fields having the arbitrary values of the rest masses ($m_{n}\equiv m_{0n}$), charges ($q_{n}\equiv q_{0n}$) and spins ($s_{n}\equiv s_{0n}$) of the unit-fields (particles).
-The fields can cross-correlate or not cross-correlate with each other.
+The fields of different kinds, generally speaking, may cross-correlate or not cross-correlate with each other.
 For instance, the electron and photon fields do cross-correlate (interact) with each other.
 The gravitational (mass-induced) field also does cross-correlate (interact) with the charge-induced EM field of photons.
 In other words, the gravitational field deflects photons.
-It should be mentioned in this connection that a tiny attractive force between closely placed metal plates in the Casimir effect, which {\it{according}} to Hendrik B. G. Casimir and Dirk Polder is due to the van der Waals force between polarizable molecules of the metallic plates~\cite{Casi}, is {\it{attributed}} in the present model to the cross-correlation energy of the plates, which could be {\it{reinterpreted}} as the zero-point energy (vacuum energy) of traditional quantum mechanics associated with the virtual exchange of particles of the quantum fields associated with the molecules.
+The cross-correlation of the different fields will be considered in details in Part II of the present study.
+It should be also mentioned that a tiny attractive force between closely placed metal plates in the Casimir effect, which {\it{according}} to Hendrik B. G. Casimir and Dirk Polder is due to the van der Waals force between polarizable molecules of the metallic plates~\cite{Casi}, is {\it{attributed}} in the present model to the cross-correlation energy of the plates.
+The cross-correlation energy could be {\it{reinterpreted}} as the zero-point energy (vacuum energy) associated with the virtual exchange of particles of the quantum fields associated with the molecules in the traditional quantum physics.
 The gradient of the cross-correlation energy falls off rapidly with the distance [see, Figs. (5)-(8)].
-Therefore the force should be measurable only when the distance between the plates is extremely small.
+Therefore the force has a measurable value only when the distance between plates is extremely small.